Google Ads vs. SEO: Which Is Better For Your Business?

 This is an advertising platform run by Google.
 It allows marketers to place their ads on Google Search Result Product to visitors.
 As an advertiser, the marketer has the option to pay every time that a visitor clicks his adverts placed on websites that participate in Google Ads program.
 This is referred as PPC (Pay-Per-Click).
 Consider Google Ads model like a big auction where advertisers are competing for limited advertising space.

 Google Economic Impact Report Indicates that businesses that use Google Ads make an average of $2 for every $1 they use on Google Ads.
+This figure is likely to be a lot higher if you outsource your google ads management to a PPC agency.
 Another study done by Search Engine Watch found that 72% of marketers who use Google Ads plan to increase their spending on PPC because of positive results.
 This means that the potential of Google Ads is very high when implemented correctly.
 However, get it wrong and you’ll literally be throwing money down the drain.

 Main pros of using Google Ads

 - The ads appear on the top and bottom of Google search results.
 This means that you do not have to worry about ranking like in SEO.

 - Google Ads makes it easier to calculate ROI.
 Many marketers even have the opportunity to plan for respective PPC budgets.